MeAkash77/MERN-Stack-Ecommerce-App/README.md

 This project is a demonstration of building an e-commerce application using the MERN stack, which consists of MongoDB (database), Express.js (server), React.js (frontend), and Node.js (runtime environment).
 The application allows users to browse products, add them to a shopping cart, proceed to checkout, and simulate the order processing.
 It includes basic validations for user inputs and simulates the checkout process on the backend.

-## Live Deployment

-The application is deployed live on Vercel.
-You can access it at the following URL: [Fusion Electronics](https://fusion-ecommerce-app.vercel.app).

-The backend server is deployed on Render and can be accessed at the following URL: [Fusion Electronics API](https://mern-stack-ecommerce-app-h5wb.onrender.com/).

 > **Note**: The backend server may take a few seconds to wake up if it has been inactive for a while.
 For your information, it is hosted on the free tier of Render, with 0.1 CPU and 512 MB of memory only, so it may take a bit longer to respond to requests, especially after periods of inactivity.

 ## User Interface